gvwilson/buildtogether.tech/src/communicate/index.md

 As projects grow, documentation within functions alone may be insufficient for users to apply code to their own problems.
-One strategy to assist other people with understanding a project is with an [%i "FAQ" %]FAQ[%/i%].
+One strategy to assist other people with understanding a project is with an FAQ[%i "FAQ" %].
 A good FAQ uses the terms and concepts that people bring to the software rather than the vocabulary of its authors; putting it another way, the questions should be things that people actually search for online, not the things the program's